Thomas of Argos

-Noukios describes a confrontation between Thomas’ unit of about 550 men and a superior group of some 1,000 French during the Siege of Boulogne.
+Noukios describes a confrontation between Thomas' unit of about 550 men and a superior group of some 1,000 French during the Siege of Boulogne.
 He gives a description of the unorthodox tactics, typical of the stratioti light cavalry, against a numerically superior unit of heavy armored cavalry.
 Before the battle Thomas boosted the courage of his men with this short speech:

 The Greeks ambushed the French coming from Boulogne in early dawn and with maneuvers caused them to retreat in disarray.
 The battle was carried out mainly with lances and swords leaving 35 Greeks and 360 French dead.
 Thomas was wounded during that battle.
 Henry VIII praised his bravery and granted him an annual salary.

 After the Boulogne expedition Thomas returned to England and Noukios departed to Italy.

-Noukios mentions no other name for Thomas of Argos.
-However, some secondary sources assume that he is the same person as a Thomas Bouas (or Buas) who was arrested by the French and executed in Turin in 1546.